maryglover/wpu-bio231/bio231-syllabus.md

 Students will be graded on:

 - Regular class attendance
-- Contribution to class discussions and activities.
+- Contribution to class discussions and activities
 - Effective use of class time
 - Completion of class activities

 ## Course schedule

 Full details of assignments will be provided on moodle and communicated via email each week.
 The full schedule of topics will be a fluid document throughout the course to ensure that students have mastered course topics before moving on and to work around weather for field work.
-All changes will be communicated with students and students will have details for assignments due at least one week in advance.
+All changes will be communicated with students and students will have details for assignments at least one week before they are due.

-# Course policies  {.tabset}
+# Course policies

 ## Student expectations

 Students are expected to attend each class session and to actively participate during class.
 Students will be assigned background readings and writing assignments for homework, but much of the data analysis and R coding will be completed in class.
-Coding can be tricky (a missing comma can break your code!) so students should use class time effectively -- in class students can work together or get help from the instructor.
+Coding can be tricky (a missing comma can break your code!) so students should use class time effectively -- in class students can use time to work together or get help from the instructor.

 ## Attendance
 Class attendance is necessary to be successful in this course.
 Many of the course assignments and activities will take place in class.
 Furthermore, it is the student’s responsibility to obtain class notes when absent.
-Students must be present for the majority of the class period (50 minutes) to be considered present.
-When possible, please contact Dr. Glover prior to a missed class via email, to ensure that you remain on track in the course.
+Students must be present for most of the class period (90 minutes) to be considered present.
+When possible, please contact Dr. Glover *prior* to a missed class via email, to ensure that you remain on track in the course.
 Written documentation of excused absence (i.e. illness, court appearance, school approved athletic event) must be submitted to the professor within 3 business days from the missed date of class.
 Please be advised the University mandates that students attend 80% of the class meetings in order to pass the course.

 For student athletes, it is the student’s responsibility to communicate regarding approved absences (university sponsored events and competitions, but not practices) in a timely manner so that work can be completed in advance.
 Students will not be excused from assignments and will not receive extensions or make up exams unless discussed with the instructor at least one week in advance.